dalloriam/synthia/README.md

 func main() {

-	backend := port()
+	backend := newBackend()

+	// Set tempo to 60 bpm
 	clock := modular.NewClock()
 	clock.Tempo.SetValue(60)

-	seq := modular.NewSequencer([]float64{130.81, 146.83, 164.1, 174.61, 196, 220, 246.94, 261.63})
+	// Set the sequence to a C Major scale seq := modular.NewSequencer([]float64{130.81, 146.83, 164.1, 174.61, 196, 220, 246.94, 261.63})
 	seq.Clock = clock

-	seq.BeatsPerStep = 0.25
+	// Play the sequence in eighth notes seq.BeatsPerStep = 0.25

-	// Create an oscillator and set it to 220Hz. osc1 := modular.NewOscillator()
+	// Create an oscillator and attach the sequencer to it. osc1 := modular.NewOscillator()
 	osc1.Frequency.Line = seq

-	// Create the synthesizer with three mixer channels and set it to output to our speakers. synth := synthia.New(mixerChannelCount, bufferSize, backend)
+	// Create the synthesizer with two mixer channels and set it to output to our audio backend. synth := synthia.New(mixerChannelCount, bufferSize, backend)

-	// Map three different waves to the three outputs of our mixer. synth.Mixer.Channels[0].Input = osc1.Square
+	// Map two different waves to the two outputs of our mixer. synth.Mixer.Channels[0].Input = osc1.Sine
+	synth.Mixer.Channels[1].Input = osc1.Triangle

+	// Pan the sine wave to the right channel and the triangle wave to the left channel synth.Mixer.Channels[0].Pan.SetValue(-1)
+	synth.Mixer.Channels[1].Pan.SetValue(1)

 	// Block until terminated
 	select{}
 }
 ```